Pre-Approval vs Pre-Qualification

-So, you’ve determined that you’re ready to apply for your very first home loan.
+So, you’ve finally made the decision and decided that you are ready to apply for your very first home loan.
 Exciting!

-Along the way you’ll hear a slew of terminology you’re unfamiliar with:
+Along the way, you will hear a slew of terminology that you might be unfamiliar with, such as:

 Pre-approval and Pre-qualification

 The pre-qualification and pre-approval are two steps in the mortgage application process that most borrowers will go through.

 Truthfully, there aren’t many distinctions between the two.
 A pre-qualification and pre-approval will tell how much your lender is willing to give you, under certain conditions.

 Your lender will provide you a pre-qualification and pre-approval letter listing these conditions and the dollar amount they are agreeing to lend you.

 However, just because you pre-qualified or were pre-approved, does NOT mean you are granted the loan.